 After your pond is stocked, it is important to be familiar with the information presented below regarding angler harvest.
 For three years following the initial stocking, you should adhere strictly to a “no bass harvest” regulation.
 This period will give your stocked bass the opportunity to spawn and produce several year classes of bass, an important factor in maintaining pond balance.

-If body condition of 12- to 18-inch bass begins to decline (sunken stomachs, large heads and small bodies), the pond manager should begin to harvest some of the bass over 18 inches at the rate of approximately 10 per acre annually.
-If body condition of bass remains unsatisfactory, harvest up to 20 bass per acre each year and continue to monitor body condition of remaining bass.
+If the body condition of 12- to 18-inch bass begins to decline (sunken stomachs, large heads, and small bodies), the pond manager should begin to harvest some of the bass over 18 inches at the rate of approximately 10 per acre annually.
+If the body condition of bass remains unsatisfactory, harvest up to 20 bass per acre each year and continue to monitor the body condition of the remaining bass.
 Harvest of bluegill generally does not need to be restricted to maintain a balanced fish population